Difference Between Chapter 11 and Chapter 13

 The bankruptcy code comes handy and is very necessary for businesses it is intended primarily for the reorganization of the business where there are heavy debt burdens.
 Declaring bankruptcy helps businesses to resolve their financial difficulties and situations and helps in rebuilding their credit.

 This has been a guide to Chapter 11 vs Chapter 13.
-Here we discuss the top difference between chapter 11 and chapter 13 along with infographics and comparison table.
+Here we discuss the top difference between chapter 11 and chapter 13 along with infographics and comparative table.
 You may also have a look at the following articles –